sarunks/python-requirements-generator/README.md

 python-requirements-generator
 =============================

-Scans all files recursively in a directory and prints all imports that are needed, that are not installed
+Scans all Python files recursively in a directory and prints all imports that are needed, that are not installed

 Download the file<br />
 RUN: python python_requirements_generator.py \<FULL FOLDER PATH\><br />